-The total number of Content Information Type specifications is, however, unlimited and the long-term commitment of the DAS Board is to keep the overall environment open and inclusive.
+The total number of Content Information Type specifications is, however, unlimited and the long-term commitment of the DILCIS Board is to keep the overall environment open and inclusive.
 As such, interested bodies are welcome to develop their own Content Information Type Specifications, for example for 3D building projects or electronic publications.
-An appropriate management regime to facilitate the creation and approval of additional Content Information Type specifications by anyone in the broader community is implemented by the DAS Board.
+An appropriate management regime to facilitate the creation and approval of additional Content Information Type specifications by anyone in the broader community is implemented by the DILCIS Board.

-For more detailed information about the Content Information Type specifications please look also at Chapter 6.1 below and check www.dasboard.eu!
+For more detailed information about the Content Information Type specifications please look also at Chapter 6.1 below and check www.dilcis.eu!

-Common Specification, OAIS Information Packages’ specifications and Content Information Type Specifications
+Common Specification for Information Packages, OAIS Information Packages’ specifications and Content Information Type Specifications

-Following the discussions in the previous two chapters we can state that the overall ecosystem of the Common Specification consists of 3-layers (see Figure 4):
+Following the discussions in the previous two chapters we can state that the overall ecosystem of E-ARK Common Specifications consists of 3-layers (see Figure 4):

-The current document, the Common Specification, is the core which provides guidance which must be followed regardless of the process, data or lifecycle stage;
+The current document, the Common Specification for Information Packages, is the core which provides guidance which must be followed regardless of the process, data or lifecycle stage;

-The E-ARK SIP, AIP and DIP build on the Common Specification and extend it with specific process-related aspects;
+The E-ARK SIP, AIP and DIP build on the CS IP and extend it with specific process-related aspects;

-The Content Information Type Specifications define detailed requirements for embedding and describing specific content types within a Common Specification Information Package.
+The Content Information Type Specifications define detailed requirements for embedding and describing specific content types within a CS IP.